 Next, get in touch with a child injury lawyer in Columbia, SC.
 In addition to a criminal case, you may have grounds for a civil claim against your child’s daycare provider for any injuries, medical bills, suffering, or other damages the abuse has caused your child and your family.

-Did you notice signs of child abuse and neglect with regard to one of your children?
+Have you noticed signs of child abuse and neglect with regard to one of your children?
 Learn your legal options by speaking to a child injury lawyer in Columbia, SC at the Law Office of Kenneth E. Berger.
-Call (803) 790-2800 today.
+Call (803) 790-2800 or start a live chat today.